 Unveiled: Leica M-P Digital Rangefinder Camera

 Leica has announced a gorgeous new camera, which is an update to the Leica M (Typ 240) Digital Rangefinder.
-It may be hard for some to imagine improving what has been called the best digital camera ever made, and in reality, the new Leica M-P Digital Rangefinder Camera is more alternative than upgrade.
+In reality, the new Leica M-P Digital Rangefinder Camera is more alternative than upgrade.
 The M-P carries over the same 24MP full-frame CMOS sensor, Leica Maestro image processor, 200-6400 ISO range, 1080p video capabilities and 3.0" 920k-dot LCD of the M, but it does offer a significant performance improvement and a few construction and cosmetic enhancements.
 The concept behind the new M-P Digital recalls the Leica MP film camera, which was introduced as an all-metal, purely mechanical option characterized by its unassuming appearance and omission of the famed Leica red dot.

 As with the MP film rangefinder update, the M-P digital rangefinder provides attributes that benefit the serious shooter who wants a fast, durable camera for use in demanding scenarios and with expectations of excellence.
 First, the M-P has incorporated 2GB of RAM for buffer memory that will enable shooting more images in rapid succession.
 The M features 1GB of buffer memory and Leica claims the M-P is “twice as fast” in terms of sequential capture, enabling the recording of up to 24 consecutive frames at a rate of 3 fps.
 Clearly, this is a great advantage to working in a professional capacity where the expectation is to capture the moment, regardless in which instant the moment occurs.
 And if a camera with the recognized image quality of a Leica rangefinder can keep pace with (or even come close to) a high-end DSLR, it is a clear boon to shooters who want that Leica look without sacrificing speed.